 The OFS disbursed \$100 million upon the creation of TALF, LLC in 2009.
-Upon its wind-down, when collateral defaults, reaches final maturity or is sold, available cash will be disbursed to FRBNY and OFS according to the legal agreement between them.
+This \$100 million was repaid in 2013.
+Upon its wind-down, after collateral was sold, available cash was disbursed to FRBNY and OFS according to the legal agreement between them.

+In fiscal year 2015, OFS received \$39 million of contingent interest, recorded as proceeds in excess of cost.
 In fiscal year 2014, OFS received \$62 million of contingent interest, recorded as proceeds in excess of cost.